What is Embroidery?

-While any type of fabric that can be loaded into the machine can be embroidered, most businesses chose to utilize embroidery to add their logo or name to a multitude of promotional pieces.
+Any type of fabric that can be loaded into the machine can be embroidered; most businesses chose to utilize embroidery to add their logo or name to a multitude of promotional pieces.
 Some of the most popular items that companies choose to embroider include:

 - Polo Shirts

 - Soft Signage

 Join our list and stay tuned to our Chile Media marketing newsletter full of industry news, insights on making you more efficient at marketing plus exclusive offers and coupons on our popular products and services.

 Chile Media Company LLC